At the Mountains of Madness and Other Novels

 At the Mountains of Madness and Other Novels is a collection of stories by American author H. P. Lovecraft.
 It was originally published in 1964 by Arkham House in an edition of 3,552 copies.
 The true first edition has no head- or tailbands and features a green dustjacket (as depicted right).
 (Later states of the dustjacket are red and orange.)

-The collection was revised in 1986 by S. T. Joshi, replacing the introduction by August Derleth for one by Joshi and another by James Turner.
-It was published in an edition of 3,990 copies and designated a "corrected 5th printing".
+The collection was revised and the text restored in 1985 by S. T. Joshi, replacing the introduction by August Derleth for one by Joshi and another by James Turner.
+The 1985 edition was published in an edition of 3,990 copies and designated a "corrected 5th printing".

 Contents

 At the Mountains of Madness and Other Novels contains the following tales: